Limahl

-Christopher Hamill (born 19 December 1958), known professionally as Limahl (/lɪˈmɑːl/ li-MAHL, an anagram of Hamill), is an English pop singer.
-He was the lead singer of the pop group Kajagoogoo beginning in 1982, before embarking on a solo career, releasing the 1984 hit "The NeverEnding Story", the theme song for the film of the same name.
+Christopher Hamill (born 19 December 1958), known professionally as Limahl (/lɪˈmɑːl/ lim-AHL, an anagram of Hamill), is an English singer and songwriter.
+He was the lead vocalist of the pop band Kajagoogoo beginning in 1982, before embarking on a solo career, releasing the 1984 hit "The NeverEnding Story", the theme song for the 1984 film.

 Early life

 Christopher Hamill was born on 19 December 1958 at Pemberton, Wigan, Lancashire, in North West England, to Eric and Cynthia Hamill.
 He has one sister and two brothers.
 The four children were all born by the time their mother was 22.
-Hamill attended Mesnes High School, Wigan, Greater Manchester before eventually enrolling at the Westcliff-on-Sea Palace Theatre Repertory Company.
+Hamill attended Mesnes High School, Wigan, Greater Manchester before eventually enrolling at the Westcliff-on-Sea Palace Theatre Repertory Company in Essex.

 Career

+Early career

 With aspirations to be an actor, Chris Hamill toured with the company in a production of Joseph and the Amazing Technicolor Dreamcoat.
 In 1980, he was given a small role in an episode of the ITV police series The Gentle Touch.
 In 1981, he also appeared as an extra in the promotional video for Adam and the Ants' number one UK single "Stand and Deliver".

 He had a keen interest in music, forming a short-lived punk band called Vox Deus.
 Next he joined and left a band called Crossword.
 Later he answered an advert in the music press to join a band to be called Brooks with Mike Nolan.
 Chris Hamill adopted his stage name Limahl (an anagram of his surname) at the time he was recruited by the existing members of Kajagoogoo, who were then performing under the name Art Nouveau.